-If there are any celebrations such as a firework display in the evening we will be able to attend these.
+If there are any celebrations such as firework displays in the evening we will be able to attend these.

-Drive to Sariwon City- capital of North Hwanghae Province, this is a lively city with a population of over 300,000.
+Drive to Sariwon City- capital of North Hwanghae Province, this is a vibrant provincial capital with a population of around 300,000.

 Walk up Mt.
-Kyongnam - the walk itself is only 5 to 10 minutes but we will have views of the whole city and of the surrounding region.
+Kyongnam - hike up itself lasts merely 5 to 10 minutes, yet it provides panoramic views of the entire city and its surrounding areas.

 Views of Sariwon City from Mount Kyongnam